-- Could be activated in periods of excessive maturity and liquidity transformation usually characterised by high reliance on volatile sources of funding in proportion to the total amount of liquid assets in the system.
+Could be activated in periods of excessive maturity and liquidity transformation usually characterised by high reliance on volatile sources of funding in proportion to the total amount of liquid assets in the system.
 It could be lowered in times of stress allowing institutions to draw on additional or different funding sources.
 The buffer could also be relaxed progressively when the amount of excessive maturity and liquidity transformation in the system gradually diminishes.

-- Article 413 CRR: introduces a general prudential stable funding requirement.
+Article 413 of the CRR: introduces a general prudential stable funding requirement.

-- A national competent authority could, in principle, also use Article 103 CRD (Pillar 2) to impose a (time-varying) NSFR to institutions with a similar liquidity risk profile.
+A national competent authority could, in principle, also use Article 103 of the CRD IV (Pillar 2) to impose a (time-varying) NSFR to institutions with a similar liquidity risk profile.

-- National flexibility measures under Article 458 CRR (in particular Article 458(2)(d)(v)): procedure with a European Commission/Council implementing act, the competent or designated authority can adopt stricter national measures when justified because of changes in the intensity of macro-prudential or systemic risk with the potential to have serious negative consequences in a Member State.
+National flexibility measures under Article 458 of the CRR (in particular Article 458(2)(d)(v)): procedure with a European Commission/Council implementing act, the competent or designated authority can adopt stricter national measures when justified because of changes in the intensity of macroprudential or systemic risk with the potential to have serious negative consequences in a Member State.
 Reciprocity is allowed.